nykken/Tannenbaum/README.md

 Where:

 -t tree_height: Optional argument to specify the height of the tree.
 It must be an integer between 3 and 17.
-If not provided, the program will randomly generate a tree height within this range.

 -s snow_mode: Optional argument to control the snow effect.
 You can choose from the following modes: